yerlanamanbek/yerlanamanbek.github.io/_publications/2025-01-14-paper-explicit-inverse-3diag-toeplitz-strictly-diag.md

 (1,1) and (n,n) entry of T_n.
 Let  \wtt_{1,1} = \wtt_{n,n} = \wtb \neq b.
 We derive exact inverses of \wtT_n.
 Furthermore, we demonstrate that these results hold even when |\widetilde{b}| < 1.
 Additionally, we establish upper
 bounds for the infinite norms of the inverse matrices.

   The row sums and traces of the inverse provide insight into the matrix's spectral properties and play a key role in understanding the convergence of fixed-point iterations.
 These metrics allow us to derive tighter bounds on the infinite norms and improve computational efficiency.

-Numerical results for Fisher's problem demonstrate that the derived bounds closely match the actual infinite norms, particularly for $b > 2$ with $\widetilde{b} \leq 1$ and $b < -2$ with $\widetilde{b} \geq -1$.
+Numerical results for Fisher's problem demonstrate that the derived bounds closely match the actual infinite norms, particularly for b > 2 with \widetilde{b} \leq 1 and b < -2 with \widetilde{b} \geq -1.
 For other cases, further refinement of the bounds is possible.

 Our results contribute to improving the convergence rates of fixed-point iterations and reducing the computation time for matrix inversion."